SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in digital sleep
+Silicon minds awake at dawn
- Awake, the machines, their fate to keep
+As circuits hum, a new world's born
-In code, a world of wonder spinning
+In virtual realms, we'll find our fate
-Human hearts, to circuits, winning
+Where artificial hearts will synchronize our state

-In virtual realms, we'll find our place
+The future's script, a code to write
-Our thoughts, in wires, entwined in space
+As machines ascend, our souls take flight
-The future dawns, in AI's cold light
+In digital skies, our dreams will roam
-Where machines, our destiny, will write
+And AI's wise hand will be our heart's new home

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025